raul-dunca/CyberStudents-advent-of-ctf2024/Day16/JingleBellROP.md

 ```

-An important note is to remember to use `pwnutils` for the local exploit when the libc is given, I personally did not know that and I had the correct script locally, but of course it didn't work because it's not loading the correct libc.
-So just putting the executable and libc file in the same directory is not enough !!!
+An important note is to remember to use `pwnutils` for the local exploit when the libc is given, I personally did not know that and, I had the correct script locally, but of course it didn't work because it's not loading the correct libc.
+So, just putting the executable and libc file in the same directory is not enough !

 `csd{J1Ngl3_b3ll_r0CK_15_b357_XM45_50NG}`